Skip to main content

 Net revenue retention — the gold standard metric

 Net revenue retention (NRR) combines churn and expansion.
-It is (Starting MRR − Churn + Expansion) / Starting MRR.
-NRR > 100% means existing customers are growing more than churn is shrinking them.
-The best SaaS businesses run NRR at 110–130%, which means they grow even with zero new logos.
-Running the MRR calculator helps you see the full revenue picture alongside churn.
+It's (Starting MRR − Churn + Expansion) / Starting MRR.
+NRR above 100% means existing customers are growing more than churn is shrinking them.
+Best SaaS businesses run NRR at 110–130% — they grow even with zero new logos.
+See our NRR calculator for the full metric, or the SaaS metrics tracker for churn in context with MRR, LTV:CAC, and Rule of 40 on a single dashboard.

 More free business tools